kwinHoney/pweb/index.md

 Hi, I am currently a scientist at [IHPC]( https://www.a-star.edu.sg/ihpc/ihpc-research-capabilities/computing-intelligence), [A*STAR](https://www.a-star.edu.sg/).
 I obtained my Ph.D. degree from School of Computer Science, Peking University.
 From Sept.
 2019 to Mar.
 2020, I was a visit student at National Institute of Informatics.
 My research interests focus on neuro-symbolic methods, differentiable inductive logic programming, time series processing, and foundation models.

-I am also open for a postdoc position.
+I am also open for a research position.
 Please check out my research statememnt if you are interested.

 ## Education